CAST IRON PLANT

 AVOID HARSH, DIRECT SUN

-Cast Iron Plant is one of the rare houseplants that actually prefers to stay out of the spotlight.
+A cast iron plant is one of the rare houseplants that actually prefers to stay out of the spotlight.
 Place it in a low-light area to keep it thriving and to avoid scorched leaves.

 Cartoon sun character holding a flower and a potted plant with a cloud in the background.